h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_4_23_explanation.md

 ## Solution

-We'll systematically address each challenge of adapting AdaBoost for streaming data environments.
+We'll systematically address each challenge of adapting AdaBoost for streaming data environments using mathematical analysis and theoretical reasoning.

-### Step 1: Main Challenges in Streaming AdaBoost
+### Task 1: Main Challenges in Streaming AdaBoost

 **Memory Constraints (Severity: 9/10):**
 - **Challenge**: Cannot store all historical data